axibase/atsd-use-cases/how-to/aws/route53-health-checks/connection-time-portal-README.md

 ![](images/latency-guide.png)

 In the above figure, latency spikes indicated by green arrows show regional connectivity issues.
 Your application is functioning as expected.
 The group of latency spikes indicated by the red arrow (showing simultaneous latency issues across **all** regions) indicate the problem is likely related to the monitored application, which is inaccessible from multiple  regions.

 ![](images/route53-region.png)

-> Note that **Latency Graphs** is a premium feature and must be enabled through the AWS console or API.
+> Note that **Latency Graphs** are a premium feature and must be enabled through the AWS console or API.

 ### Prerequisites